 Maynard’s Street Art Obsession – Phoenix, Arizona

 On the first Friday of every month, all the galleries, the art museum, and the library join forces to put on a night of art for all to enjoy.
-Not long after that, street art started appearing.
+Not long after that, street art began to appear.
 On my last visit, we found an excellent selection of art, and it wasn’t just concentrated in the downtown Roosevelt area, which bodes well for the local art community.

 The majority of our findings were murals, which is good, as locals tend to be less apprehensive of that style.
-While you can find street art throughout the city, we concentrated on Grand Avenue, Roosevelt Street, and 7th Street, all within the confines of downtown.
+While you can find street art throughout the city, we concentrated on Grand Avenue, Roosevelt Street, and 7th Street, all within the downtown area.

 Street Art Phoenix